Kit McClure: Early life

 McClure was born on March 18, 1951, in Little Falls, New Jersey.
 She grew up in Little Falls, New Jersey.
 She began learning piano and music theory at seven.
 She became so skilled by age 10 that her parents made her stop, which McClure attributes to their dislike of the music business.
 She was allowed to continue with a different instrument, but her parents vetoed her interest in the trombone as it was not ladylike.
 She chose the clarinet, as it was the closest thing to the saxophone which she was more interested in.
 Later, she was able to convince her music teacher in high school to let her switch to trombone secretly.
 Her parents did find out, but she was able to continue.
-McClure recalls how they discouraged her from playing trombone with statements like "No will marry you.
+McClure recalls how they discouraged her from playing trombone with statements like "No one will marry you.
 Your lips will be so strong that you'll kiss a boy and knock his teeth out."
 At the age of 16, she began playing trombone with local bands.